NomicFoundation/solidity-debugging-symbols-pocs/mapping-keys/README.md

 ```
 Each test is a `JSON` object with `contractName` as the file and name on the contract located in `contracts`.
 An array of `constructorTests` and another array of `tests`.
 Each test will call a method and expect a `result`.
-The result must contains all they keys used in the transaction in the respective mappings.
-If a mapping is located inside a struct, the result will nest all the structs fields.
+The result must contain all they keys used in the transaction in the respective mappings.
+If a mapping is located inside a struct, the result will nest all the struct fields.

 ```$json
 result: {